Feriman22/portscan-protection/README.md

 4. Update
 5. Quit

-The `install` process will copy the script in */usr/local/sbin* folder, then create a new cron rule in the file called *portscan-protection* in your */etc/cron.d* folder.
+The `install` process will copy the script in */usr/local/sbin* folder, then create a new cron rule in the file called *portscan-protection* in */etc/cron.d* folder.
 It will run once itself to activate ipset/iptable rules and on every startup, so your server will be protected at all the time.

 The `uninstall` process remove the script from */usr/local/sbin* folder, remove the crontab entry and delete ipset/iptable rules.
 **WARNING!** You cannot run this script again after this step from */usr/local/sbin* folder!